 Rev. Todd Glacy is a Sacred Sound musician, counselor, Interfaith Minister, teacher, and facilitator.
 He shares his passion for supporting life’s journey through his work and ministry of Sacred Sound and Living.
 He has been interested in labyrinths and their use in contemplative practice for many years, and recently began offering this workshop as a way to deepen peoples understanding & practices towards using them as a tool in their own life.

 Kent Harrop is an avid outdoorsman and ordained American Baptist minister.
 He was introduced to contemplative paddling on a Zen meditation kayak trip to the Tongass Wilderness in Alaska in 2002.
 Since that time Kent has enjoyed introducing both novice and experienced kayakers and canoeists to the joy of ‘listening on the water’.
-A favorite verse is “Listen and your soul will live”. ~ Isaiah 55:3 Kent is a graduate of Andover Newton Theological School and from the Shalem Institute in Contemplative Leadership.
-He leads paddling retreats for a variety of groups: Recovery, environmental, interfaith.
-For 20 years he pastored a church in Oregon where he kayaked both flat and white water.
-He now serves on the staff of First Baptist Church in Beverly, with a focus on nurturing the contemplative life of the congregation.
-He enjoys exploring the ocean, rivers and lakes of Massachusetts and New England.
+A favorite verse is “Listen and your soul will live”. ~ Isaiah 55:3 Kent is a graduate of Andover Newton Theological School, Shalem Institute in Contemplative Leadership and Franciscan Spiritual Direction Certification Program.
+For 40 years he pastored congregations in Montana, California, Ohio, Oregon and Massachusetts.
+He leads paddling retreats for a variety of groups: Recovery, environmental, congregatons, interfaith.
+Kent currently serves as a Spiritual Director and leads Pray and Paddle events for Rolling Ridge.
+Kent can be reached at email@example.com